 General guidelines for five-year extended reviews, consistent with this policy statement, must be established with the approval of the unit's faculty by each college or school--which may in turn ask for more precise guidelines from departments or other similar faculty units, while keeping the responsibility of oversight.
-Unit guidelines will establish at what level (department or college for example) peer evaluation if any will occur, the process for selection of peer committees if applicable, and who the evaluating administrator will be.
+Unit guidelines will establish at what level (department or college for example) peer evaluation if any will occur, the process for selection of peer committees if applicable, and whom the evaluating administrator will be.
 The peers and administrator may be at the department, division, campus, school, or college level.
-Units may also set guidelines that involve more than one level (such as both ahead and dean) in the extended review process.
-The results of the review must be forwarded to the relevant academic dean or campus chancellor if he or she is not directly involved in the process.
+Units may also set guidelines that involve more than one level (such as both a head and dean) in the extended review process.
+The results of the review must be forwarded to the relevant academic dean or campus chancellor if that individual is not directly involved in the process.

-In the event that improvements in performance are necessary, as evidenced by the annual and five-year extended reviews, the faculty member and his or her administrative officer should work on an appropriate response, the implementation of which should be monitored by the administrative officer.
+In the event that improvements in performance are necessary, as evidenced by the annual and five-year extended reviews, the faculty member and their administrative officer should work on an appropriate response, the implementation of which should be monitored by the administrative officer.
 Finally, a clear link must be established between the annual performance review and faculty rewards.

 1/29/08 - Minor revisions; Added Five-year Extended Review section